kubernetes/kubernetes/docs/design/secrets.md

 much node storage is allocated to secrets.
 It will be the operator's responsibility to ensure that the allocated storage is sufficient for the workload scheduled onto a node.

-### Use-Case: Kubelet read of secrets for node
+### Use-Case: LMKTFYlet read of secrets for node

-The use-case where the kubelet reads secrets has several additional requirements:
+The use-case where the lmktfylet reads secrets has several additional requirements:

-1. Kubelets should only be able to receive secret data which is required by pods scheduled onto the kubelet's node
+1. LMKTFYlets should only be able to receive secret data which is required by pods scheduled onto the lmktfylet's node
-2. Kubelets should have read-only access to secret data
+2. LMKTFYlets should have read-only access to secret data
 3. Secret data should not be transmitted over the wire insecurely
-4. Kubelets must ensure pods do not have access to each other's secrets
+4. LMKTFYlets must ensure pods do not have access to each other's secrets

-#### Read of secret data by the Kubelet
+#### Read of secret data by the LMKTFYlet

-The Kubelet should only be allowed to read secrets which are consumed by pods scheduled onto that Kubelet's node and their associated service accounts.
-Authorization of the Kubelet to read this data would be delegated to an authorization plugin and associated policy rule.
+The LMKTFYlet should only be allowed to read secrets which are consumed by pods scheduled onto that LMKTFYlet's node and their associated service accounts.
+Authorization of the LMKTFYlet to read this data would be delegated to an authorization plugin and associated policy rule.

 #### Secret data on the node: data at rest